Get a Grip on clumpy Row Distribution – the Teradata PPI Table.

 );

-As you can see, the partition columns are not part of the Primary Index – this is the prerequisite for the trick to work!
+Notice how the partition columns are excluded from the Primary Index, which is essential for the trick to success.

 The column labeled “C” is the combined partition, “L1” is the first level of partitioning, and “L2” is the second tier.
 The column labeled “H” represents the ROWHASH of “The_Code.”

-“Whenever we create a PPI table that does not contain all partitioning columns in the Primary Index definition, equal NUPI values are spread across different partitions, reducing the clumps and improving performance as the number of rows to be compared for each duplicate row check becomes significantly smaller.”
+Creating a PPI table without all partitioning columns in the Primary Index results in the distribution of equal NUPI values across different partitions.
+This reduces clumping and enhances performance as the number of rows for each duplicate row check is significantly reduced.

-In the case of primary index access, all partitions must be checked to find the searched Primary Index value.
-Furthermore, merge joins may be executed slower, and aggregations are more costly as they occur across partitions.
+Every partition must be examined to locate the sought-after Primary Index value when utilizing primary index access.
+Moreover, merge joins may operate slower, and aggregations are more expensive as they span across partitions.

-Let us take a brief look at why this trick will not work for a Teradata PPI table in case all partition columns are contained in the Primary Index definition:
+Let us briefly examine why this technique is ineffective for a Teradata PPI table if all partition columns are included in the Primary Index definition:

 CREATE TABLE MultiLevel_Example